-Recipe #2: Baby corn with snow peas
+Ingredients for baby corn with snow peas and capsicum:

 Snow Peas, washed and with fibrous edges removed